GiordanoGiaccaglia/DelphiAndroidIntents/README.md

-# Delphi Honeywell Scanner Demo Using Intents
+﻿# Delphi Honeywell Scanner Demo Using Intents

 ## General Overview

-This repository demonstrates sending and receiving Android Intents to a Honeywell CT-40 barcode scanner.
-This version has been updated and tested on Android 9 but not yet tested with previous versions of Android.
-(The previous commit of this project has been verified to run on Android 8.1.0 and could be used if this version doesn't work.)
+This repository demonstrates sending and receiving Android Intents to a Honeywell CK65 barcode scanner.
+This version has been updated and tested on Android 12.

 The method described can be easily adapted to enable intents to be sent to other Android applications.